erizov/Professor/semester_3/lecture_12_ml_algorithms/linear_regression/README.md

 ### Short Description

-A supervised training strategy that models the relationship between a dependent variable and one or more independent variables using a linear equation.
+A supervised development strategy that systems the relationship between a dependent variable and one or more independent variables using a linear equation.
 Addresses price estimation, sales forecasting, and trend analysis.
 Example: Predicting house prices based on size, location, and number of bedrooms.
 Operates by finding the best-fit line that minimizes the sum of squared differences between predicted and actual values.

 **Key Characteristics:**
 - **Time Complexity**: Varies